Overlooked AR/FR Garment Issues

 Arc-rated/flame-resistant garments must be worn correctly to achieve maximum protection.
 What are some considerations that are often overlooked?

-Responding is Scott Francis, technical manager, Westex by Milliken, Spartanburg, SC.
+Written by Scott Francis, technical manager, Westex by Milliken, Spartanburg, SC.

 Particularly in the utility and electrical maintenance industries, using daily wear AR/FR garments can provide many safety benefits to employers and workers.
 By offering consistent protection in a less-cumbersome manner, which can ultimately help mitigate catastrophic burn injuries, incorporating daily wear AR/FR garments can increase the effectiveness of an organization’s safety program because it helps lessen the consequences of human error.

 That said, utility workers and electricians can sometimes fall into a pattern of complacency in the wear and care of their daily wear AR/FR garments.
 AR/FR garments must be worn – and worn correctly – to achieve maximum protection in the event of an arc flash.